mitchweaver/bonsai/README.md

 A truly minimal Linux system.

-For the idealists, for the masochists.
+For the idealists, for the hobbyists.

 # Core Philosophy